Top 9 Software Alternatives to Asana

 If you believe that Asana is not for you, your team, or your business, there are simpler and more affordable alternatives to Asana where you can find the features you really need to manage your project.

-GanttPRO is an online Gantt chart software for project planning.
+GanttPRO is an online Gantt chart maker for project planning.
 It is a modern and effective Asana alternative that allows you to save time with efficient planning and improves productivity with a more engaged team.

 GanttPRO is an interactive Gantt chart that provides real-time information to team members or external partners that you give the right to view.
 This alternative to Asana allows managers and teams to easily manage multiple projects with automatic scheduling and drag and drop functionality.